 3. Buy stock as an owner, not a speculator

 When many investors buy stock, they become price-obsessed, constantly checking the ticker to see if they’re up or down money on any given day.

 From Buffett’s perspective, buying a stock should follow the same kind of rigorous analysis as buying a business.
 “If you aren’t willing to own a stock for ten years, don’t even think about owning it for ten minutes,” he wrote in his 1996 letter.

-Rather than getting too caught up in the price or recent movement of a stock, Buffett says, instead think about buying into a company that makes great products, that has strong competitive advantages, and can provide you with consistent returns over the long-term.
+Rather than getting too caught up in the price or recent movement of a stock, Buffett says, buy from companies that make great products, that have strong competitive advantages, and that can provide you with consistent returns over the long term.

 In short, buy stock in businesses that you would like to own yourself.